The Flying Doctors: Cast and characters

-A female doctor who accompanies Tom Callaghan to run the R.F.D.S base in Cooper Crossing.
+A doctor who accompanies Tom Callaghan to run the R.F.D.S base in Cooper Crossing.
 When Tom leaves for Africa, she decides to stay in Coopers Crossing, remaining until the end of series six, when she moves to Melbourne to take care of her sick father.
 She returns in series nine for the town celebration, and falls in love with Tom Callaghan again, deciding to join him in Africa.